 Your motorcycle tires connect you to the road.
 Hence their safety and upkeep are extremely important.
 Like everything else in life, tires come with a shelf life too.
 Factors such as excessive use and wear and tear reduce this shelf life.

 Remember, your tires aren’t meant to last forever.
 A tire with significant wear and tear is at risk of skidding, especially when the road conditions are poor.
-Accidents can result, posing a safety hazard for you and those around you.
+Accidents can result, in posing a safety hazard for you and those around you.

 But don’t worry, we have a quick guide explaining how long your motorcycle tires will last.
 We also walk you through identifying the age of your tires and when to replace them.